UbiquityRobotics/learn/misc/doc_standard/doc_standard.md

   a parenthetical expansion of the phase with the appropriate letters capitalizes.
   You may use the UR (Ubiquity Robotics) without having to do the expansion.

+* No Mystery:
+  Writing technical documentation is not like writing the great American novel.
+  In particular, the customer should not be left wondering where the documentation is going.
+A strategy of providing a brief preview, followed by the details, and finishing with a conclusion is both simple and effective.

+* Use Lists and Tables:
+  Use lists and tables to organize information.
+Currently, Markdown supports lists pretty well.
+Tables currently have to be done using HTML tags.

 ## Documentation Workflow

-* Typographical and Gramatical Errors:
+* Typographical and Grammatical Errors:
   Members of the UR team should fix these immediately on the GitHub site.
   Use the comment "Fixed some typos" to mark these.

 * Locking:
-  When somebody is going to do a massive reedit of a page, you should "lock" the page with a comment of the following form:
+  When somebody is going to do a massive reedit of a page, you should "lock" the page to discourage people from mucking with the page.
+Locking is performed with a comment of the following form:

   >        \<!-- Locked by USER_NAME on YYYYMMMDD for REASON. -->